Politics of the United Kingdom: Scottish National Party

-The SNP has enjoyed parliamentary representation continuously since 1967.
-Following the 2007 Scottish parliamentary elections, the SNP emerged as the largest party with 47 MSPs and formed a minority government with Alex Salmond as First Minister.
-After the 2011 Scottish parliamentary election, the SNP won enough seats to form a majority government, the first time this had ever happened since devolution was established in 1999.
-It won 64 of 129 seats in the Scottish Parliament in the 2021 Scottish Parliament election and currently runs a minority government in Scotland.
+The SNP was formed in 1934 through the merger of the National Party of Scotland and the Scottish Party, the party was founded to advocate for the "self-government for Scotland".
+They won their first seat in the 1945 Motherwell by-election, and after the first Scottish parliament election gained 35 of 129 seats.
+They have had continuous representation in Parliament since 1967 and holds significant support in Scotland.
+Following the 2007 Scottish parliamentary elections, the SNP emerged as the largest party with 47 MSPs and formed a minority government with Alex Salmond as First Minister and has stayed in the Scottish Government since.
+After the 2011 Scottish parliamentary election, the SNP won enough seats to form a majority government, the first time this had ever happened since devolution was established in 1999, leading the British government to give permission to hold a 2014 Scottish independence referendum, which the SNP then lost.
+Following this, Salmond stepped down allowing Nicola Sturgeon to become first minister.